 The Area Coordinator (AC) position is a twelve-month, full-time, live-in professional in Residence Life.
-An understanding of a private, metropolitan university and the ability to promote the values of Widener are critical for the Area Coordinator position.
+An understanding of a private, metropolitan university and the ability to live the values of Widener are critical for the Area Coordinator position.
 The Area Coordinator's primary role is to assist students in building an inclusive community to enhance personal and academic growth.
 The Area Coordinator's work is performed within the framework of the Residence Life mission and requires intentional efforts to interact with students, assess their needs and promote community growth and development.
 Supervision of Resident Assistant staff and undertaking various leadership areas are also central to the Area Coordinator role.
 This includes assisting with room inventories, maintenance repair requests, programming, discipline and peer counseling.
 The Area Coordinator will maintain regular upkeep of facilities, including occupancy management and follow up on maintenance requests to ensure timely response to facility concerns.
-The AC will assist with areas of responsibility including but not limited to: RA Selection, RA/Staff Training, and Summer Conference Workshops.
+The AC will assist with areas of responsibility including but not limited to: RA Selection, RA/Staff Training, and summer intern and conference groups.
 The Area Coordinator will conduct regular student conduct meetings to ensure that university policies and protocols are enforced and supported to enhance student living/learning environments.
 The Area Coordinator will also participate in an on-call duty rotation with other Area Coordinators.

 DUTIES AND RESPONSIBILITIES (including, but not limited to):